JetBrains/teamcity-documentation/topics/viewing-build-agent-logs.md

 ```

 Then, see `teamcity-agent.log*` files.
 To turn the debug mode off, make the line `<priority value="INFO"/>`.

 ## VCS Debug Logging

-To enable detailed VCS logging on agent, change the VCS category logging priority in the `<agent home>/conf/teamcity-agent-log4j.xml` file:
+To enable detailed VCS logging on an agent, change the VCS category logging priority in the `<agent home>/conf/teamcity-agent-log4j.xml` file:

 ```XML
 <category name="jetbrains.buildServer.VCS">